Olugbenga2000/forta-native-swap-bot/README.md

   - `MIN_DOLLAR_THRESHOLD`: This refers to the minimum dollar amount that must be received by an address across multiple concurrent native swaps to emit a finding.
 The default value is 55000 and can be adjusted by setting the `MIN_DOLLAR_THRESHOLD` in `src/constants` file, L4.

+  - `BLOCK_DELAY` : The constant is used to add a delay to the bot so it can work in production environment.
+  The default value is 10 and can be adjusted by setting the `BLOCK_DELAY` in `src/constants` file, L10.

 ## Test Data

 The bot behaviour can be verified with the following transactions: